thycotic/ib-docs/cfg-util/index.md

 [priority]: # (2)
 # Identity Bridge Configuration Utility

+The ID Bridge Configuration Utility allows the setting of values used in the Thycotic panels under Active Directory User and Computers and User and Group Properties.

+These values are used to enable the ID Bridge to manage the user authentication from Linux/Unix hosts to Active directory.

-Below are all panels that appear under the ID Bridge Configuration Utility, each page outlines the functionality of the Panel
+The ID Bridge Configuration Utility will allow Global setting of all values and selected values at an OU level.Below are all panels that appear under the ID Bridge Configuration Utility, each page outlines the functionality of the Panel

 ## General

-Default settings of values for User and Group attributes, including starting Id’s, default home and shell parameters.
+Default settings of values for User, Group, and OU attributes, including starting Id’s, default home and shell parameters.

-## Authentication

-Defines ACL and User attribute requirements for authenticating against the Active Directory.
-Setting of Home directory permissions and syncing of local Linux\Unix passwords with Active Directory.
+## ACL (Access Control List)

+Assign Active directory groups at a global level to allow or deny login access to your Linux/Unix hosts.

-## Password Prompts
+## Agent Settings

-Defines the Password prompt text the user will see for different access types on the Linux\Unix host.
+Defaults for setting agent specific values, including Cached Logins, time sync, home directory permissions, and character separators.

 ## Attribute Mapping